Unravelled/PathFinder/pathfinder-cli/README.md

 TODOs:

-* parametrise the PathFinder endpoint (currently hardcoded to localhost:9400)
+* parametrise the PathFinder endpoint (currently hardcoded to `localhost:9400`)
-* if the server starts supporting it, wrap the file contents in the appropriate metadata
+* if the server starts supporting it, wrap file contents with metadata
 * maybe add optional filters to exclude certain files from indexing
-* colors!
+* colors! :)